Tuesday, April 30, 2019

 who had brought them all together

-the un-leader, a rather awkward,
+the un-leader, a rather awkward

-rather aloof human, knew and
+exceedingly aloof human, knew

-understood this.
+and understood this.
 I

 wonder, years later,